 - Cite: on each article and each page of your blog, you can choose to display a personalized mention specifying how to quote this resource.
 More information about Cite.

 - CleoAdapter: this plugin is automatically activated on your blog and displays, among other things and without any action on your part, your ISSN at the bottom of your blog, as well as a link to the blog’s notice in the OpenEdition catalogue.
 This plugin also optimizes the display of your content when shared on Twitter and Facebook.
-It is also, for example, the one that allows for the insertion of footnotes in your articles.

 - Extend KSES: the integration of multimedia content into your publications is made possible thanks to the Extend KSES plugin, which is automatically activated on your blog.
 More information about multimedia insertion.